nathanhwyoung/shoe_stores/README.md

 * _CREATE TABLE brands (id serial PRIMARY KEY, brand_name varchar(255));_
 * _CREATE TABLE stores_brands (id serial PRIMARY KEY, store_id INT, brand_id INT);_

-_{Leave nothing to chance!
-You want it to be easy for potential employers and collaborators to run your app.
-Do I need to run a server?
-How should I set up my databases?
-Are there other applications this app depends on?}_

 ## Technologies Used

 _Made using PHP, HTML, Silex, Composer, Twig, MYSQL, Apache.
 Tests conducted with PHPUnit._

 ### Legal

-*{This is boilerplate legal language.
-Read through it, and if you like it, use it.
-There are other license agreements online, but you can generally copy and paste this.}*

 Copyright (c) 2015 **_Nathan Young_**